tiwater/ticos-client/sdk/java/README.md

 - `void setMessageHandler(MessageHandler handler)`
   - Set handler for general messages
-  - handler: Lambda or class implementing MessageHandler interface
+  - handler: Function that takes a JSONObject message as parameter

 - `void setMotionHandler(MotionHandler handler)`
   - Set handler for motion commands
-  - handler: Lambda or class implementing MotionHandler interface
+  - handler: Function that takes a JSONObject parameters as parameter

 - `void setEmotionHandler(EmotionHandler handler)`
   - Set handler for emotion commands
-  - handler: Lambda or class implementing EmotionHandler interface
+  - handler: Function that takes a JSONObject parameters as parameter

 ### Message Format